-Commercial wireless industry Note: In most situations bore sight-to-bore sight scenarios based on a high value of loading of the LTE network resulted in large protection distances.1 .
-A lower value of network loading may result in smaller protection distances [PLEASE ADVISE-HOW TO-TREAT CROSSED-OUT TEXT].
+Commercial wireless industry Note: In most situations bore sight-to-bore sight scenarios resulted in large protection distances.
 Network loading was not considered in the simulations performed for this assessment.
 That is, for each simulation step, any active UE that represented a possible interference source was considered to be radiating during the entire simulation, resulting in 100% network loading.
 It is recognized that this represents an extreme worst-case assumption that may be reviewed if further analysis is pursued.

 Government Note: The Government does not agree that this represents "an extreme worse case assumption".